gabriele6/InceptionTube/README.md

 ## Non-trivial application

-Look at the main.py file.
+The package contains a non-trivial application.
 It calls a Youtube query and analyzes videos until it finds the first n videos containing the requested category.
 Usage:
 ```
-python main.py "query" "category" n
+downloadAndClassify( "query" "category" n )
 ```
 ex:
 ```
-$ python main.py "surfing sea lion" "sea_lion" 3
+downloadAndClassify( "surfing sea lion" "sea_lion" 3 )
 ```
 The final output is a list of n videos containing the requested category.
 ![alt text](https://i.imgur.com/gfzolLJ.png)